Siege of Corfu (1798–1799)

-The siege of Corfu (October 1798 – March 1799) was a military operation by a joint Russian and Turkish fleet against French troops occupying the island of Corfu.
+The Siege of Corfu (November 1798 – March 1799) was a military operation by a joint Russian and Turkish fleet against French troops occupying the fortified island of Corfu; ended in Coalition victory.
+Corfu fortifications had a strong reputation, but by the siege time they were in a parlous state.

 Background

 By the Treaty of Campo Formio (November 1797) and the dissolution of the Republic of Venice, the Ionian Islands were ceded to the French Republic, which occupied Corfu as the département Corcyre.

 In 1798, Admiral Fyodor Ushakov was sent to the Mediterranean in command of a joint Russian-Turkish squadron to support General Alexander Suvorov's upcoming Italian and Swiss expedition (1799–1800).
 One of Ushakov's main tasks was to take the strategically important Ionian Islands from the French.
 In October 1798 the French garrisons were driven from Cythera, Zakynthos, Cephalonia, and Lefkada.
 It remained to take the largest and best-fortified island of the archipelago, Corfu.

 French preparations

 The city of Corfu is located on the east coast in the central part of the island between two forts: